ESGF/esgf-vocab/_sources/user/introduction.md

 `ESGVOC` improves controlled vocabulary management through two main ideas:

-1. **Harmonization through a Unified Source**
+1. **Harmonization through a unified source**
    A single, centralized repository — referred to as the "Universe CV" — hosts all controlled vocabularies.
 Specialized vocabularies for specific projects reference the Universe CV via streamlined lists of IDs.
 This ensures consistency and eliminates duplication.

-2. **A Controlled Vocabulary Library**
+2. **Controlled Vocabulary (CV) library**
    `ESGVOC` provides a dedicated service for interacting with controlled vocabularies.
 It enables developers, administrators, and software systems to access vocabularies seamlessly via:
    - A Python API for programmatic interaction.
    - A CLI powered by [Typer](https://typer.tiangolo.com/) for command-line use.

 ## Installation

-You can install `ESGVOC` using modern Python packaging tools or in a virtual environment.
-Below are the recommended methods:
+You can install `ESGVOC` using recent Python packaging tools.
+It is only available in pypi.org (not in anaconda.org).
+We recommend the following methods:

 ### Using Rye (preferred)